User submitted events in WordPress

 Step 2: Create a Form for User-Submitted Events

-Next, let’s rename the fields to turn this into an event submission form:
+Whenever you’re ready to create your form, make sure it includes the following fields to turn this into an event submission form:

 • Post Title: Rename as Event Title